Peterotto23/lostworlds-mightyquest/README.md

 Client boot, Steam DRM, TLS, and 14 `.hqs` endpoints: account info, hero creation, castle and attack selection, start/end attack, rate castle, resurrect, seasonal competition, and the command/telemetry sink.
 Enough to load into the game.

+New patch adds Beware Castle and level persistence still trying to get inventory persistence that will require heavy file crawling to get all item IDs.

 ## What's missing

 Most responses are hardcoded or stubbed, there is no inventory persistence, and progression is incomplete.
 The server logs unhandled calls to `bin\Plugins\Logs\MQELOffline.log` (`NO HANDLER for /X.hqs/Y`).
 Handlers live in `src/mqeloffline/Source/Frontend/Services/`.